i8degrees/redstone-university/src/Part-I--Foundations/01_Input-Register/draft.md

 ---

 This input bus will serve as the starting point for our future circuits.
-In later modules, we’ll process these binary inputs and display the results on a 7-segment display—a device that lights up segments to show numbers, like on a digital clock.
+In later modules, we’ll process these binary inputs and display the results on a 7-segment display.
+This device lights up segments to show numbers, like on a digital clock.

 #### The Build Guide